linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ##### Connect to Wi-Fi Network

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
-2. Click on **Wireless Network Card** switch to enable wireless network.
+2. Turn on **Wireless Network Card** switch to enable wireless network.
 3. Click on **Wireless Network** to enter wireless network list.
 4. The computer will auto search the nearby available wireless network.
 5. Select the wireless network to connect.